 Please email CLS-LaSER@byu.edu with your name, NetID, the language you are studying, and a description of your question/difficulty.

-We are working to improve access to your student's results, including their written and spoken submissions.
-However, for the winter 2022 semester, instructors will still need to access student submissions via an automatic email, which will contain the student’s written submissions, as well as hyperlinks to the audio recordings of their speaking submissions.
+As we work to improve access to your student's results, including their written and spoken submissions.
+You will still need to access student submissions via an automatic email, which will contain the student’s written submissions, as well as hyperlinks to the audio recordings of their speaking submissions.
+The following videos demonstrate how to use official BYU email accounts, set up designated folders and rules in Outlook, and download audio files.

 SETTING UP DESIGNATED FOLDERS IN OUTLOOK (OPTIONAL)